sav-che/TL-2/Authors/Hamel, Gontran Georges Henri {std. Hamel}.md

-> [!cite] BHL link: this entry starts at [page 34](https://www.biodiversitylibrary.org/item/103253#page/60/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 34](https://www.biodiversitylibrary.org/page/33068276) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Hamel, Gontran Georges Henri (1883-1944), French algologist; studied at Lille (lic.sc.
-1912); connected with the oceanographic stations of the Muséum d'Histoire naturelle from 1918, from 1927 at its Laboratoire de Cryptogamie, Paris; died while trying to reach Paris by bicycle just before its liberation in August 1944. (*Hamel*).
+1912); connected with the oceanographic stations of the Muséum d'Histoire naturelle from 1918, from 1927 at its Laboratoire de Cryptogamie, Paris; died while trying to reach Paris by bicycle just before its liberation in August 1944.
+**Abbreviated name**: *Hamel*

 #### Herbarium and types